 .
 The Statutes

-(English version, Statutes amendment) were published in the annex of the Belgian State Gazette on October 21st, 2003.
-The CEER now has 29 members - the energy regulators from the 27 EU-Member States plus Iceland and Norway - as well as 2 observers - the energy regulators from Switzerland, Montenegro, Kosovo, Republic of Macedonia, Moldova and Bosnia and Herzegovina.
+(English version, Statutes amendment) were published in the annex of the Belgian State Gazette on 21 October 2003.
+The CEER now has 29 members - the energy regulators from the 27 EU-Member States plus Iceland and Norway - as well as 6 observers - the energy regulators from Switzerland, Montenegro, Kosovo, Republic of Macedonia, Moldova and Bosnia and Herzegovina.